CopernicaMarketingSoftware/AMQP-CPP/README.md

 };
 ````

+You see that there are many methods that you can implement.
+The most important
-The "monitor()" method can be used to integrate the AMQP filedescriptors in your
+one is "monitor()".
+This method is used to integrate the AMQP filedescriptors in your
 application's event loop.
 For some popular event loops (libev, libuv, libevent), we
 have already added example handler objects (see the next section for that).
+All the
+other methods are optional to override.
+If often is a good idea to override the
+onError() method to log or report errors and onDetached() for cleaning up stuff.
+AMQP-CPP has it's own buffers if you send instructions prematurely, but if you
+intend to send a lot of data over the connection, it also is a good idea to
+implement the onReady() method and delay your calls until the AMQP connection
+has been fully set up.

 Using the TCP module of the AMQP-CPP library is easier than using the
 raw AMQP::Connection and AMQP::Channel objects, because you do not have to